This guide has been assembled to help you understand the requirements of the statutes of the State of Florida.

 Annual Budget

-25+ units | Draft: When sent to owners for review Approved: When approved |
+25+ units | Draft: When sent to owners for review Approved: Within 30-days of approving |

 Budgets (folder) | Retain only the active year | |||||